Melbourne Community Gardens and Compost Hubs

 North Melbourne: Hotham Gardens Community Garden View on Google Maps

-Richmond: Richmond Community Learning Centre Garden View on Google Maps
+Richmond: Richmond Community Learning Centre, Garden View on Google Maps

 Coburg: Pentridge Community Garden View on Google Maps